genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 </sync>
 ```

-If there are any differences found between the two databases' records then the result will be output to a text file.
+If there are any differences found between the local and remote tables then the result will be output to a text file.
 The location of this text file will be shown in the console output.
+There are 3 categories in the output: "Records Missing From Local", "Records Missing From Remote" and "Records Which Differ Between Remote and Local".

+Records are compared using the primary key field.
+The TIMESTAMP and RECORD_ID fields are extremely likely to differ
+because the tables being compared are in separate databases, and as such aren't part of the comparison.

 ### Options